csula-students/beautiful-data-project-dream/notes/homeworks/homework3.md

 ## Description

-Exploratory data anylysis.

-In this homework, your job is to create your initial presentation on your EDA.
-The deliverable for this homework is to create a presentation and submit your link on CSNS.
+Exploratory Data Analysis (EDA).
 So what is EDA?
-Recall from the data_analysis.md earlier:
+Recall from the [data_analysis.md](../data_analysis.md) earlier:

 > The objectives of EDA are to:
 >
 > * Suggest hypotheses about the causes of observed phenomena
 > * Assess assumptions on which statistical inference will be based
 > * Support the selection of appropriate statistical tools and techniques
-> * Provide a basis for further data collection through surveys or experiments`
+> * Provide a basis for further data collection through surveys or experiments

-Your job is to create a presentation containing graph about your data and answer each of the point above.
+Your job is to create a presentation containing graph about your data.
+Your presentation should answer each of the above.

 ## Tasks

+In this homework, your job is to create your initial presentation on your EDA.
+The deliverable for this homework is to create a presentation and submit your link on CSNS.

+In order to your presentation, your team will need to:

 1. Aggregate data
 2. Generate graph